Umang-projects/umang-projects.github.io/_posts/2025-08-14-CUDA_Divergence.md

 ---
-title:"From Matrix Multiplication to Warp Optimizations — My Journey and Insights"
+title: "From Matrix Multiplication to Warp Optimizations — My Journey and Insights."
-subtitle: "Work-in-progress: Controlling warp divergence, efficient reductions, and memory-efficient attention kernels"
+subtitle: "Work-in-progress: Controlling warp divergence, efficient reductions, and memory-efficient attention kernels."
-categories: [CUDA, Maths]
+categories: [CUDA, Parallel computing, Maths]
-tags: [cuda,gpu,optimization,performance,warp-divergence,parallel-computing,profiling,shared-memory,matrix-multiplication,learning-journey]
+tags: [Cuda,gpu,optimization,performance,warp-divergence,parallel-computing,profiling,shared-memory,matrix-multiplication,learning-journey]
 ---

 **Hey everyone —** welcome to my CUDA notes-turned-blog!
 I started confused about how GPU threads decide work in warps and ended up experimenting with matrix multiplication, reductions, branch divergence, and warp tricks.
 This is a single, friendly post that combines those learnings into a practical guide with intuition, small code examples, and follow-up ideas.
 Treat it as my learning journal made readable — candid, practical, and useful.